azugfr/functions-customer-reviews/doc/02 - Visual Studio/VS Code and TypeScript/README.md

 <a name="Overview"></a>
 ## Overview ##

-In this lab, you will create an Azure Function to perform automated moderation of the customer reviews using Microsoft Cognitive Services.
+In this lab, you will create an Azure Function to perform automated moderation of customer reviews using Microsoft Cognitive Services.
-It monitors a storage queue where the website puts alerts for my function to know that there's a new review; and binds to blob storage where the review picture is, and to a CosmosDB document where the review text and other metadata are.
+The function monitors a storage queue where the website puts alerts for my function to know that there's a new review; and binds to blob storage where the review picture is, and to a CosmosDB document where the review text and other metadata are.
 It performs then an automated analysis of the image using the Microsoft Cognitive Services [Computer Vision API](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/) and the text using [Content Moderator API](https://azure.microsoft.com/en-us/services/cognitive-services/content-moderator/).

 <a name="Objectives"></a>